alirezaghey/haskell.from.first.principles/chapter04/exercises.md

    <br>d. `(+) :: Num a => a -> a -> a`
    <br>f. `(+) :: a -> a -> a`
    <br> **Answer:** d

-## Parametricity

-All you can do with a parametrically polymorphic value is pass or not pass it to some other expression.
-Prove that to yourself with these small demonstrations.

-1. Given the type `a -> a`, which is the type for `id`, attempt to make a function that terminates successfully that does something other than returning the same value.
-This is impossible, but you should try it anyway.